maluskarhrishikesh/springboot-library-microservice/README.md

 3) Build the project using "clean install" , this will download all the dependencies.

-4) In eclipse go to com.imtf.library.App.java and run the main method as a "Java Application".
+4) In eclipse go to "com.imtf.library.App.java" and run the main method as a "Java Application".

 5) This application runs on port 8084.